visionmedia/masteringnode/chapters/modules.md

 ## Registering Module Compilers

-Another cool feature that node provides us, is the ability to register compilers for a specific file extension.
-A good example of this is the CoffeeScript language, which is a ruby/python inspired language compiling to vanilla JavaScript, and through the use of `require.registerExtension()` can do so in an automated fashion.
+Another cool feature that node provides us is the ability to register compilers for a specific file extension.
+A good example of this is the CoffeeScript language, which is a ruby/python inspired language compiling to vanilla JavaScript.
+By using `require.registerExtension()` we can have node compile CoffeeScript to JavaScript in an automated fashion.

-To illustrate it's usage, lets create a small (and useless) Extended JavaScript language, or "ejs" for our example which will live at _./compiler/example.ejs_, it's syntax will look like this:
+To illustrate its usage, let's create a small (and useless) Extended JavaScript language, or "ejs" for our example which will live at _./compiler/example.ejs_, its syntax will look like this:

     ::min(a, b) a < b ? a : b
     ::max(a, b) a > b ? a : b